 Upon submitting your application to the LLM degree program, please write to us via email@example.com express your interest in a scholarship.

 The LLM program involves in-class dialogue about complex legal issues and substantial reading of sophisticated legal text.
 Therefore, if English is not your country’s primary language, you will be required to take and submit an exam that shows your English proficiency.
-Applicants with the following scores will be given preference: 1) TOEFL internet-based 100, computer-based 250 or paper-based 600; 2) IELTS 7.0 or 3)ELS completion of Level 112.
-Applicants with TOEFL scores of 80 and above will also be considered.
+Applicants with the following scores will be given preference: 1) TOEFL internet-based 90, computer-based 250 or paper-based 600; 2) IELTS 7.0 or 3)ELS completion of Level 112.
+Applicants with TOEFL scores of 85and above will also be considered.

 If you are otherwise qualified for the program but need additional English language training you will be eligible for a Conditional Letter of Admission that will allow you to come and study English on our campus prior to beginning the LLM program.
 The ELS-Cincinnati Language Center is located at the University of Cincinnati and is one of the largest ELS centers in the U.S.

 Please begin your application to the UC Law LLM program as soon as possible.
 It can take a long time to gather all of your relevant documents for submission to the credential evaluation agency, and if you are accepted you will also need sufficient time to procure a visa.
 This may take several months.
 We will evaluate your application as soon as we receive your documents and your credential evaluation report.
 There is currently no fee to apply to the UC Law LLM program.
 Earlier applications receive priority on admission and scholarship decisions.
 Additional UC Law LLM application instructions are available here.
-You are strongly encouraged to submit all application materials by May 15th.
-(This new date is an extension.)
+You are strongly encouraged to submit all application materials by March 15, 2016.